Marian Holmes, Child, Adolesent & Young Adult Counsellor/Psychotherapist

 Training, qualifications & experience

-I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London.
+I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London and am doing further training to work with young adults aged 18-25.
 I have worked as a volunteer counsellor with Place2Be in Croydon Primary Schools and am excited about building a private practice in my local area.
 I have also had many years experience of personal psychotherapy, which, in my opinion, has been an essential part of my journey and training.
 Knowing ourselves as fully as we can enables us to support others in their journey; knowing what it is like to be "on the couch" builds understanding of, and empathy towards clients in our care.

 Prior to training in this field, I worked for 19 years as a school teacher with Nursery - Year 8 children and a tutor to young people up to the age of 16, many of whom were "school refusers", "Looked After Children" or refugees.
 I still work part-time as a tutor and piano teacher.

 A few years ago, I was tutoring a 16 year old child in a foster placement.
 At first she wouldn't stay in the room with me without her carer present, but gradually she began to trust me, until in session 7, she played me a song she had written.
 The following week she showed me a scrapbook of poems she had written about her childhood experiences.
 It was beautifully illustrated and I felt deeply moved that she now trusted me enough to share this with me.
-I look back on that young person and the relationship that developed as being my final impetus for training as a Child and Adolescent Counsellor/Psychotherapist, and one that embodies my philosophy of the therapist/client relationship.
+I look back on that young person and the relationship that developed as being my final impetus for training in Psychotherapy, and one that embodies my philosophy of the therapist/patient relationship.

 Areas of counselling I deal with